IntelPython/dpctl/README.md

 ## PyPi

-To install `dpctl` from PyPi*, run the following command:
+To install `dpctl` from PyPi, run the following command:

 ```bash
 pip3 install dpctl